 The “normalisation” of transplants seems to be happening because of a growing number of footballers who have had one.
-Wayne Rooney, who has had at least two, was perhaps the first big-name player to ’fess up, but since then many more players have spoken publicly about having a hair transplant.
+Wayne Rooney, who has had at least two, was perhaps the first big-name player to ’fess up, but since then many more players have spoken publicly about having a hair restoration surgery.

-The more cynical among us might have noted that when footballers do have a transplant they often wax lyrical in the press about the very surgery where their operation was performed.
+The more cynical among us might have noted that when footballers do have a transplant they often wax lyrical in the press about the very surgery in the place where their operation was performed.
 Might it be that some of these players have received reduced-price treatment in exchange for an endorsement?
-Could this ‘Rooney Effect’ in turn, be adding a veneer of “cool” to transplants?
+Could this 'Rooney Effect' in turn, be adding a veneer of “cool” to transplants?

 McAteer joins the club